-Questioning 6 Teacher questions are varied and high Teacher questions are varied and high Teacher questions are varied and high Teacher questions are inconsistent quality providing a consistently balanced quality providing a balanced mix of quality providing for some, but not all, in quality and include few question mix of question types: question types: types: knowledge and comprehension, knowledge and comprehension, knowledge and comprehension, knowledge application and analysis, and application and analysis, and application and analysis, and and creation and evaluation. creation and evaluation. creation and evaluation. comprehension, Questions are consistently purposeful Questions are usually purposeful and Questions are sometimes purposeful application and analysis, and and coherent. coherent. and coherent. creation and evaluation.
+Questioning 6 Teacher questions are varied and high Teacher questions are varied and high Teacher questions are inconsistent mix of question types: question types: question types: types: knowledge and comprehension, knowledge and comprehension, o knowledge and comprehension, o knowledge application and analysis, and application and analysis, and application and analysis, and and o creation and evaluation. creation and evaluation. creation and evaluation. comprehension, Questions are consistently purposeful Questions are usually purposeful and Questions are sometimes purposeful application and analysis, and and coherent. coherent. and coherent. creation and evaluation.
 A high frequency of questions is asked.
 A moderate frequency of questions A moderate frequency of questions Questions are consistently sequenced asked. asked.
 Questions are random and lack with attention to the instructional Questions are often sequenced Questions are sometimes sequenced coherence. goals. with attention to the instructional with attention to the instructional goals.
 A low frequency of questions is Questions regularly require active goals.
 Questions sometimes require active asked. responses (e.g., whole class signaling, Questions sometimes require active responses (e.g., whole class signaling, Questions are rarely sequenced choral responses, written and shared responses (e.g., whole class signaling, choral responses, or group and with attention to the responses, or group and individual choral responses, or group and individual answers). instructional goals. answers). individual answers).
 Wait time is sometimes provided.
 Questions rarely require active Wait time (3-5 seconds) is consistently Wait time is often provided.
 The teacher calls on volunteers and responses (e.g., whole class provided.
 The teacher calls on volunteers and non-volunteers, and a balance of signaling, choral responses, or The teacher calls on volunteers and non-volunteers, and a balance of students based on ability and sex. group and individual answers). non-volunteers, and a balance of students based on ability and sex.
 Wait time is inconsistently students based on ability and sex.
 Students generate questions that lead provided.
-Students generate higher order to further inquiry and self-directed The teacher mostly calls on questions that lead to further inquiry learning. volunteers and high ability and self-directed learning. students, Academic Oral and written feedback is Oral and written feedback is mostly Oral and written feedback is The quality and Feedback 7 consistently academically focused, academically focused, frequent, and sometimes academically focused, timeliness of feedback is frequent, and high quality. mostly high quality. frequent, and mostly high quality. inconsistent.
+Students generate higher order to further inquiry and self-directed The teacher mostly calls on questions that lead to further inquiry learning. volunteers and high ability Acadomic Ord and makes fourth to be said.
+Order Services Academic Oral and written feedback is Oral and written feedback is mostly The quality and reedback' consistently academically focused, academically tocused, frequent, and sometimes academically focused, timeliness of feedback is frequent, and high quality. mostly high quality. frequent, and mostly high quality. inconsistent.
 Feedback is frequently given Feedback is often given during guided Feedback is sometimes given during Feedback is rarely given during guided practice and practice and homework review. guided practice and homework review. during guided practice and homework review.
 The teacher circulates regularly during The teacher circulates sometimes homework review.
 The teacher circulates to prompt instructional activities to support during instructional activities to The teacher circulates during student thinking, assess each engagement, and monitor student support engagement, and monitor instructional activities, but student's progress, and provide work. student work. monitors mostly behavior. individual feedback.
 Feedback from students is regularly Feedback from students is Feedback from students is Feedback from students is consistently used to monitor and adjust sometimes used to monitor and rarely used to monitor or used to monitor and adjust instruction. adjust instruction. adjust instruction. instruction.
-Teacher engages students in giving Teacher engages students in giving feedback to one another. specific and high quality feedback
+Teacher engages students in giving Teacher engages students in giving feedback to one another. specific and high quality feedback to one another.